 Continuing discussion of graduation projects for students of the College of Engineering and Information Technology at the university

-A scientific symposium for students of the Civil Engineering Department on the importance of construction chemicals and insulation systems
+Discussing scientific projects for students of the Civil Engineering Department at the College of Engineering and Information Technology at the university

 University media